 What can I expect the first day of class?

-All levels will meet their coach off ice prior to the session starting.
+All levels will meet their coach off ice on the first class of the session.

-Parents are not allowed on the rink or in the hockey boxes during Learn to Skate.
+Parents are not allowed on the ice or in the hockey boxes during Learn to Skate.
 We kindly ask parents to sit in the stands during class.

 What skates should I put my child in?